High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Experiment Results

 Our goal is to use longitudinal information (from bl up to M36) to predict the clinical changes of MCI subjects at M48.
-Since the empirical evidences suggest that the rates of change over time for structural MRI and clinical cognition functions are in a temporally ordered manner (see, e.g., \cite{jack2010hypothetical, jack2013tracking}), a nonlinear modeling for the functional relationship between the atrophy of MRI and the change in clinical cognition functions is necessary.
-Hence, the varying coefficient model (\ref{eqn:varymodel}) is used.
-We choose the Alzheimer's Disease Assessment Scale -- Cognitive Subscale (ADAS-Cog) as the response clinical cognitive test score $Y(\cdot)$ and it ranges from 70 (severe cognitive impairment) to 0 (no cognitive impairment).
-The ADAS-Cog measures disturbances of memory, language, and other cognitive abilities.
-The covariates $X_j(\cdot)$s include 324 MR imaging ROIs and 3 demographic covariates: age, gender, and education years.
-The index $t$ in (\ref{eqn:varymodel}) should be identifiable and we let $t$ be the scaled time relative to subjects enter the ADNI study.
-Figure \ref{framework} gives the flowchart of our method.
+Empirical evidence suggests that the rates of change over time for structural MRI and clinical cognition functions are in a temporally ordered manner \citep{jack2010hypothetical, jack2013tracking}.
+Hence, we consider the varying coefficient model (\ref{eqn:varymodel}) for the nonlinear modeling of the functional relationship between the atrophy of MRI and the change in clinical cognition functions.
+The Alzheimer's Disease Assessment Scale--Cognitive Subscale (ADAS-Cog) is used as the response clinical cognitive test score $Y(\cdot)$.
+The ADAS-Cog score ranges from 70 (severe cognitive impairment) to 0 (no cognitive impairment) and it measures disturbances of memory, language, and other cognitive abilities.
+The prediction of future clinical scores based on the information at previous time points helps monitor the disease progression.
+We provide in Table \ref{table:adasinfo} the average ADAS-Cog scores at baseline and M48 time point together with the $p$-value for the difference.
+There exists a significant difference between ADAS-Cog scores of baseline and M48 for MCI-C group while no significant difference for MCI-NC group, which indicates that ADAS-Cog scores for MCI-NC subjects increase much slower than that of the MCI-C subjects.
+In other words, Table \ref{table:adasinfo} suggests that for an MCI subject if there is a significant increase in the prediction of ADAS-Cog score at M48 compared to ADAS-Cog score at baseline, the MCI subject is likely to be an MCI converter.
+Furthermore, a statistical classification model such as the support vector machines can also be built to classify MCI-C and MCI-NC subjects based on the predicted ADAS-Cog scores and selected features.

-We build six models by using six different levels of longitudinal information: \begin{itemize} \item Model 1: bl. \item Model 2: bl+M06 (including subjects have missings at bl). \item Model 3: bl+M06+M12 (including subjects have missings at bl or M06). \item Model 4: bl+M06+M12+M18 (including subjects have missings at bl, M06 or M12). \item Model 5: bl+M06+M12+M18+M24 (including subjects have missings at bl, M06, M12 or M18). \item Model 6: bl+M06+M12+M18+M24+M36 (including subjects have missings at bl, M06, M12, M18, or M24). \end{itemize}